AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-fallback-fonts.md

 ---
 # Configuring fallback fonts {#configuring-fallback-fonts}

 You can manually configure the FontManagerResources.properties file to map the default AEM forms fonts to fallback (or substitute) if the default fonts are not available on the server.
-This property file is located in the adobe-fontmanager.jar file.
+This property file is in the adobe-fontmanager.jar file.

 >[!NOTE]
 >